akanksha493/task-manager/readme.md

 # Task Manager

-Basic Task Manager app that lets you create, update and delete tasks.
+A Task Manager app that lets you create, update and delete tasks.

 ![](./assets/task_manager_ss.png)